Ripple is one of the most popular cryptocurrencies in the market. It currently stands in third place, after Bitcoin and Ethereum.

 Ripple coin is one of the oldest cryptocurrencies, but it was not always so popular.
 As you can see in the snapshot below, it was only in April 2017 that Ripple’s price started increasing.

-Ripple continues to enjoy the third spot among the top 10 cryptocurrencies by market capitalization.
+Ripple is still in third place based on the market cap.
 That’s because of the on-ground work they are doing in terms of developing technology and building industry partnerships.

 Let’s talk about how Ripple is being used in the real world.

-Unlike Bitcoin which aims to remove banks as intermediaries, banks are the largest users of Ripple.
-Ripple is being used by banks to make international payments faster, cheaper and more transparent.
+Unlike Bitcoin that aims to remove banks as intermediaries, Ripple is widely used by banks to make international payments faster, cheaper and more transparent.